Beer Rebranding. Only way to win.

 What we haven’t mentioned in this beer rebranding market study is the elephant in the room: Craft beers.

-The category itself is rising, with market share for the category at 12.3% as these “serious” beer drinkers consider the big American lagers a waste of time.
+The category itself is rising, with market share at 12.3%, as these “serious” beer drinkers consider the big American lagers a waste of time.

 There are several reasons for this increase.
-The number of breweries has grown, and the increased distribution of craft beers to bars across the nation has helped lift the category.
+The number of breweries has grown, and the increased distribution of craft beers to bars nationwide has helped lift the category.

 Some of the craft beer giants